TilenTinta/Resin_printed_PCB_stencil/README.md

 ![Failed attempts](https://github.com/TilenTinta/Resin_printed_PCB_stencil/blob/main/Images/PXL_20250601_204526796.jpg)

-Once you get a **good** result, clean the part carefully becouse it’s very fragile, especially in areas where components are close together or there are many holes.
+Once you get a "good" result, clean the part carefully becouse it’s very fragile, especially in areas where components are close together or there are many holes.

 Before curing, place the part between two **preheated panes of glass**.
 This softens the resin during the curing process and helps prevent the stencil from warping.
 I used a **soldering rework hot plate** to preheat the glass.